ebabel-eu/react-login/README.md

 ## todo tasks
 - Make a small Node express.js API to test the responses.
 They should be response.json() instead of just response.
 - Make a demo that works on its own, from this repository.
 - Refactor: use destructuring, make Login.js smaller, remove all IDs and only use className at most, make one input component for text, password and email (pass type as a property).
+Trim the input.
 - Replace DOM validation with React-only validation.
 Prevent submitting login form when user puts in just spaces in username and password.
 - Switch the Please wait text to Operation completed + remove spinner, and make all that optional.
 - Proofread the Dutch text in demo index.js and README.md